 1 handful of nutritional yeast (optional)

-A sprinkling of basil leaves
+Sprinkling of basil leaves

-X1 pack of lasagne sheets
+X1 pack of lasagne sheets (dried or fresh)

 Start by sautéing the onion and garlic in some coconut oil.
 Add the chopped aubergines / peppers / courgettes and cook until soft.
 Stir in your chopped tomatoes.
 Cook for another 20 minutes and if you’re feeling energetic, using a liquidiser or hand held blender to puree the sauce until smooth.